-Due to the Kenosha County Administration building being under repair this office is currently closed to the public.
 We are able to process documents and vital records applications received through the mail.
-All correspondence including documents to be recorded, vital records to be filed and applications for purchase of vital records or documents can be mailed to our main office at 1010 56th Street, Kenosha WI 53140.
+All correspondence including documents to be recorded, vital records to be filed and applications for purchase of vital records or documents can be mailed to our main office at: The Register of Deeds, 1010 56th Street, Kenosha WI 53140

 To purchase copies of vital records online with a credit card please use our VitalCheck application which can be found on our vital records page.
 You will also be able to download paper applications from this page.

 Copies of real estate documents can be purchased on our Landshark website: